 Do you want to sound like you know your subject matter when talking with your colleagues?

 As we will see, buzzwords have a lot of unconventional uses.

-A buzzword is defined as a word or phrase that appears authoritative or technical and sounds in “vogue” in a particular profession, a field of study, culture, etc.
+A buzzword is defined as a word or phrase that appears authoritative or technical.
+It sounds in “vogue” in a particular profession, a field of study, culture, etc.

-Note that we use a buzzword to sound “authoritative”, meaning that it gives a grand impression of the speaker.
-It suggests that the speaker may not actually be an expert, but the usage of the buzzword makes them sound like an expert.
+The speaker may not be an expert, but the usage of buzzwords gives a grand impression of them making them sound like an expert.
 So, we can, sometimes, call them ‘smart business words’.

 Buzzwords in a digital agency’s marketing copy also have the same effect.
 It helps them connect with their potential clients, who are often C-level executives.

 What are some latest marketing buzzwords in 2020

 Exposure to elementary digital marketing terminology will be helpful but not essential in exploring buzzwords used in marketing for different subcategories.

 If you are going to an interview in an advertising company or if you want to avoid overused words, here is a curated list of advertising buzzwords: